Enryun/Common_SwiftUI/README.md

 https://github.com/user-attachments/assets/1da84ea4-53cc-4565-a63e-8fb03e7b1836

-Parameters:
-- `selection`: A binding to the selected range of values.
-- `range`: The total range from which values can be selected.
-- `minimumDistance`: The minimum allowable distance between the two thumbs.
-- `lineWidth`: The thickness of the slider's active range.
-- `tint`: The color of the slider's active range and thumbs.
-- `backgroundColor`: The color of the slider's track.
-- `controlConfig`: Configuration for the control's appearance including thumb tint, width, and shadow.

 ### 8.2.
 RingSlider:

 A customizable ring-shaped slider view for selecting angular ranges.

 `RingSlider` provides a visual and interactive way to select a range of angles using draggable handles that can be customized with images or styled directly via a `ControlConfig`.
 The appearance of the slider, including line width, colors, and handle customization, is adjustable.

+Parameters:
+- `startAngle`: The starting angle of the slider, modifiable via a binding.
+- `toAngle`: The ending angle of the slider, modifiable via a binding.
+- `lineWidth`: The thickness of the ring's line.
+- `tint`: The primary color of the slider's line and handle if not using images.
+- `backgroundColor`: The color behind the slider's line for contrast.
+- `controlConfig`: Configuration for the slider's handles, including color, width, images, and shadow.

 Example: